elweth-sec/netscan-mcpserver/README.md

 **3. Restart Claude Desktop**

-The netscan tools appear in the 🔌 menu — 25 tools should be listed.
+The netscan tools appear in the "Settings" menu :

 ![Settings](images/settings.png)